Developer Accidentally Deletes Three-Month of Work With Visual Studio Code

 You don't want to restore this situation from backups, you want the restore to be from the repo.
 Much simpler and more to the point.
 And the backup would be of the repo, not the working directory!

-Bitbucket and 3 copies minimum (Score:3)
+Bitbucket and 3 copies minimum (Score:5, Informative)

 You can setup a free account for a private repository on Bitbucket (free for small teams of